infocom22/milliear/README.md

 The audio obtained using MILLIEAR and the original audio can be found in the files

-Original Audio: sample_original.wav
+Original Audio: milliear/sample_original.wav

-Audio from MILLIEAR: sample_reconstructed.wav
+Audio from MILLIEAR: milliear/sample_reconstructed.wav